goetzrieger/ansible-labs-summit2020/content/ansible-collections/5-creating-collections/_index.md

 friend_name: "John Doe"
 ```

-The skeleton generates a complete structure files and folder.
-We can clean up the unused ones:
+Because `ansible-galaxy` creates a complete structure of directories and files, it's a good idea to clean up unused ones to keep it tidy:

 ```bash
 [{{< param "control_prompt" >}} workshop_demo_collection ]$ rm -rf roles/demo_image_builder/{handlers,vars,tests}
 ```

-Customize the `roles/hello_motd/meta/main.yml` file to define Galaxy metadata and potential dependencies of the role.
+And as the final step customize the `roles/hello_motd/meta/main.yml` file to define Galaxy metadata and potential dependencies of the role.
 Use this sample minimal content:

 ```yaml
 galaxy_info: